null

 Also in 2020, Covid happened.
 It changed the course of history.
 As you likely know people became afraid to leave their homes so I had to figure out a solution and decided to create "Ready in 2 Hours, Contact Free Pickup":

-I had an idea to make an area outside of our warehouse featuring simple locking bins that allows customers to come in get their order without ever having to see anyone.
+I had an idea to make an area outside of our warehouse featuring locking bins that allow customers to come in get their order without having to see anyone.
 The only complication with this concept was that, although the front of our warehouse is nice and modern, the back side of our warehouse was, quite frankly, pretty darn ugly:

 So I had to find a way to make it look more presentable, because who on earth wants to pick up from a warehouse that looks THAT bad?
 I invested in painters tape, brushes and a LOT of cans of paint, and the process began: